 Think about why the birth mother may have chosen you over the many other prospective parents looking to start a family.
 This may be because of your beliefs surrounding adoption, life, parenting, culture, or faith, so it is important to uphold what you shared in your adoption statement.

 Birth mothers also want you to know that if they decline you, or cannot go through with the adoption that is isn’t a slight or an intentional rejection to you as people.
-The birth mom is so grateful that you took the time and interest in her child, but just feels that there is a better match for her child and the way in which she wants them to be raised.
+The birth mom is so grateful that you took the time and interest in her child, but just feels that there is a better connection for her child and the way in which she wants them to be raised.

 How You Can Help Her